 Metro's Safe Routes to Schools program provides much needed additional funding for traffic safety projects near schools, such as crosswalks and signals, as well as safety programming at Title 1 schools, where there is an increased likelihood of serious crashes and fatalities.
 Culturally specific and sustainable programming requires long term investment in building trust and relationships with school communities.
 Increased investment in this program could support dedicated staffing at the county, city, and school district levels for optimum coordination and implementation of Safe Routes program activities.
+These investments are focused on supporting children's routes to schools, but invest in projects that improve safety and often first and last mile access for anyone walking or biking in the neighborhood, including the very old and the very young and those living with disabilities.

-Task Force Values: Significant progress toward zero deaths and permanent injuries in all modes of transportation, especially among vulnerable community members, including seniors, youth and people with disabilities; significant safety investments in areas where people of color and people living with low-incomes live; improves safety outcomes in areas where people of color live; overall increase in transportation options in areas with a high proportion of people of color; makes it easier for people of all ages, abilities, and income-levels to access the transportation system and move around our region; overall decrease in vehicle miles traveled; overall decrease in greenhouse gas emissions that meets the regional Climate Smart Strategy targets to the extent achievable by the scale of the overall investment
+Task Force Values: Significant progress toward zero deaths and permanent injuries in all modes of transportation, especially among vulnerable community members, including seniors, youth and people with disabilities; significant safety investments in areas where people of color and people living with low-incomes live; improves safety outcomes in areas where people of color live; overall increase in transportation options in areas with a high proportion of people of color; makes it easier for people of all ages, abilities, and income-levels to access the transportation system and move around our region; overall decrease in vehicle miles traveled; overall decrease in greenhouse gas emissions that meets the regional Climate Smart Strategy targets to the extent achievable by the scale of the overall investment significantly, likely driving the cost to closer to \$1 million per project

-Possible Cost: \$5 million/year Challenges:
+Possible Cost: \$5 million/year